VaneDLA/react-apprenticeship/topics/typescript/readme.md

         const PersonCard : React.FC<{someone : Person}> = ({someone}) => {
             //This component will render the person info }
-> Note the React.FC, this is a type definition for Functional Components (hence FC), this is mandatory for working with Typescript and React.
+> Note the React.FC is a type definition for Functional Components (hence FC); this is mandatory for working with Typescript and React.

-The component will receive a prop named someone that will be of Type person, hence we can spect for it to have a name, age and a isAwake propierty.
+The component will receive a prop named someone that will be of Type person; hence we can spect for it to have a name, age and, an isAwake property.